 Companies with multiple subsidiaries may submit for multiple awards, provided they have separate Federal ID numbers (please provide the Federal ID number to differentiate between companies).
 A separate application fee will apply.

-2016 WINNERS GALLERY:
+2018 WINNERS GALLERY:

 Craftperson of the Year Award

 The James J. Willis Craftperson of the Year Award was created in 1989 and was originally known as the Craftsman of the Year Award.
-TAUC changed the name in December 2008 to memorialize James J. Willis, Sr. He was a dear friend and supporter of TAUC and an authentic leader within the construction industry for more than five decades.
+TAUC changed the name in 2008 to memorialize James J. Willis, Sr. He was a dear friend and supporter of TAUC and an authentic leader within the construction industry for more than five decades.
 Prior to his retirement as first vice president of the International Association of Bridge, Structural, Ornamental and Reinforcing Iron Workers, Willis was president of the National Maintenance Agreements Policy Committee, Inc. and co-chairman of the NMAPC Labor-Management Committee.